 MTPC is required to make certain milestone payments to the Company aggregating up to approximately \$225.0 million upon the achievement of specified development, regulatory and commercial events.
-More specifically, the Company received \$10.0 million in development milestone payments and is eligible to receive up to \$40.0 million in regulatory milestone payments and up to \$175.0 million in commercial milestone payments associated with aggregate sales of all products.
-In consideration for the exclusive license and other rights contained in the MTPC Agreement, MTPC was also obligated to make a \$20.0 million upfront payment as well as a payment of \$20.5 million for Phase 2 studies in Japanese patients completed by the Company and reimbursable by MTPC.
+More specifically, the Company received \$10.0 million in development milestone payments, and is eligible to receive up to \$40.0 million in regulatory milestone payments, of which the Company received \$10.0 million in relation to the JNDA filing in the third quarter of 2019, and up to \$175.0 million in commercial milestone payments associated with aggregate sales of all products.
+In consideration for the exclusive license and other rights contained in the MTPC Agreement, MTPC also made a \$20.0 million upfront payment as well as a payment of \$20.5 million for Phase 2 studies in Japanese patients completed by the Company and reimbursed by MTPC.
 Additionally, if vadadustat is commercialized, the Company would be entitled to receive tiered double-digit royalty payments of up to 20% on sales of vadadustat in the MTPC Territory.
 Royalty payments are subject to certain reductions, including upon the introduction of competitive products in certain instances.
-Royalties are due on a country-by-country basis from the date of first commercial sale of a licensed product in a country until the last to occur of: (i) the expiration of the last to expire valid claim within the intellectual property covering the licensed product, (ii) the expiration of marketing or regulatory exclusivity in such country, or (iii) the tenth anniversary of the first commercial sale of such licensed product in such country.
-Due to the uncertainty of pharmaceutical development and the high historical failure rates associated with drug development, although the Company has received \$10.0 million in development milestones, no additional milestone or royalty payments may ever be received from MTPC.
+Royalties are due on a country-by-country basis from the date of first commercial sale of a licensed product in a country until the last to occur of: (i) the expiration of the last to expire valid claim within the intellectual property covering the licensed product in such country.
+Due to the uncertainty of pharmaceutical development and the high historical failure rates associated with drug development, although the Company has received \$10.0 million in development milestones and a \$10.0 million regulatory milestone, for which payment was received in the third quarter of 2019, no additional milestone or royalty payments may ever be received from MTPC.